jdiaz97/jdiaz97.github.io/content/blog/ai_for_biodiversity_in_rust/index.md

 ## Combining both models

-The rest is just hacky work—you can imagine it very easily.
+The rest is just hacky work, you can imagine it very easily.
 For each bounding box:

 - Slice the image.
 - Run the extra classification model (SpeciesNet).